Texas

 Additionally, consider adding the Texas Notary Handbook to your order for $15.25.
 This handbook serves as a handy reference to notary statutes and administrative rules when you're in the field.

-Step 3: Receive Your Certificate and Supplies
+Step 4: Receive Your Certificate and Supplies

-We will begin manufacturing your order and ship it within three business days upon notification of approval from the state.
-Please be aware that your notary certificate will be emailed to you directly from the Secretary of State's Office.
-You will need to take your notary certificate to another commissioned Texas notary, who will administer the Oath of Office and notarize the document.
+Once downloaded, print your commission certificate and take it to another commissioned Texas notary, who will administer the Oath of Office and notarize the document.
 You are responsible for keeping the notarized certificate on file.

-Step 4: Starting Notarizing
+Step 5: Start Notarizing

+Congratulations!
+You are now a duly commissioned notary public in the state of Texas.
+Once you receive your supplies, you may begin offering your services to the public—either independently or as part of your profession.
 If you have any questions about becoming a notary, please contact us at This email address is being protected from spambots.
 You need JavaScript enabled to view it. or 800.821.0822.
 We are always happy to assist.

 How Much Does It Cost to Become a Notary in Texas?

 The cost of becoming a notary in Texas is generally inexpensive.
 The state filing fee is $21, and our 4-year $10,000 notary bond is $50.
 You will also need to purchase a notary stamp and a record book to carry out your duties.
 Prices for these items vary depending on the style you prefer.
-We have created a breakdown of our most popular package for becoming a notary:
+Here's a breakdown of our most popular package for becoming a notary:

 Item | Cost |